Interpretation of music in Zambia: texts in context 1

 Fighting with songs ∵ Songs 1 to 6

 Interpretation of music in Zambia: texts in context, part 1.
-That night when Basil Chisonta and I arrived at banaNshimbi‘s farm I was very excited.
-It had been one and a half years since I had visited an Ipupo or Cibombe.
-I was anxious to know how Kamimbya (human name: Munteta Chalebaila), the young dancer whose star had been rising, during my stay in 1985/86, already soon after he got possessed, would behave and sing and dance, and how he would come out of his first confrontation with Kansenkele, the most famous ing’omba for mourning and commemorative rituals of Chibale area and further.
-In any case, it was a thrill to be able to witness a performance of the ing’omba Kansenkele.
+That night, when Basil Chisonta and I arrived at banaNshimbi‘s farm, I was very excited.
+It had been a year and a half since I had visited an Ipupo or Cibombe.
+I was anxious to know how Kamimbya (human name: Munteta Chalebaila), the young dancer whose star had been rising, during my stay in 1985/86, already soon after he became spirit-possessed, would behave and sing and dance, and how he would emerge from his first confrontation with Kansenkele, the most famous ing’omba for mourning and commemorative rituals in the Chibale area and beyond.
+In any case, it was a thrill to be able to witness a performance by the ing’omba Kansenkele.

 Before the first song

-A number of adepts of bamukaNdubeni‘s cult group have come to help banaNshimbi, the human name of bamukaNdubeni, with the ritual.
-Some of them are patients (mwana) who can not bring songs yet, or troubled initiated possessed.
-They stand at the western side in the dance circle, eight female and one male possessed, with the line of three drummers at the east.
+A number of adepts from bamukaNdubeni‘s cult group have come to help banaNshimbi, the human name of bamukaNdubeni, with the ritual.
+Some of them are patients (mwana) who cannot bring songs yet, or troubled initiated spirit-possessed individuals.
+They stand at the western side of the dance circle, eight female and one male spirit-possessed, with the line of three drummers at the east.

 Photo 81 ∵ A part of bamukaNdubeni’s cult group, in the morning at the end of a Cibombe ca ntongo, 1986.